humdrum-tools/vhv-documentation/filters/dissonant/index.md

 !!!RDF**kern: i=editorial accidental
 </script>

 Try editing the above Humdrum score to generate various types of dissonances.
+Removing the first line (`!!!filter: dissonant`) will turn of the dissonance analysis, and adding `-u` to `!!!filter: dissonant -u` will merge subcategories into a single main category for the dissonant types.

 ## Dissonant function labels ##

+Dissonant notes are marked with single-letter label abbreviations in the notation as well as in the Humdrum score.
+The first table below gives the detailed default label categories used in the dissonance analysis, while the second table gives more generalized categories that do not distinguish melodic directions.

 <style>